-Tax evasion or tax fraud is defined as the use of illegal means or ways to avoid paying taxes.
+Tax evasion or tax fraud is defined as illegal means or ways to avoid paying taxes.
 These acts are characterized by the willful and intentional use of illegal ways to avoid paying taxes.
-Generally, tax fraud and evasion involves misrepresentation of income or other financial factors that enable a corporation or individual to get deductions or completely avoid paying taxes.
+Generally, tax fraud and evasion involve misrepresentation of income or other financial factors that enable a corporation or individual to get deductions or avoid paying taxes.
 Tax evasion is an offense that is punishable in both civil and criminal courts.

-While many citizens often fail to comply with tax rules or codes, it is not considered to be tax fraud or evasion.
-Because tax laws are dense and often incomprehensible by a layman, the IRS recognizes honest mistakes and terms these faults as tax negligence.
+While many citizens often fail to comply with tax rules or codes, it is not considered tax fraud or evasion.
+Because tax laws are dense and often incomprehensible by a layperson, the IRS recognizes honest mistakes and terms these faults as tax negligence.
 This is the reason why IRS aims to collect the taxes it is owed in most audits.
-However, if during an audit, the IRS comes across proof that there a company or an individual deliberately tried to defraud the government agency, then it can impose civil and criminal actions against them.
+However, suppose during an audit, the IRS comes across proof that there a company or an individual deliberately tried to defraud the government agency.
+In that case, it can impose civil and criminal actions against them.
 An individual or corporation are considered to be deliberately avoiding paying taxes if they intentionally take any of the following actions:

-Although the US federal tax system relies on the principle of “voluntary compliance”, it does not allow people to not pay taxes.
-So you may try and counter the IRS by making the claim that the system itself gives you the legal authority to avoid paying taxes, you are calling for trouble.
+Although the US federal tax system relies on the principle of “voluntary compliance,” it does not allow people not to pay taxes.
+So you may try and counter the IRS by claiming that the system itself gives you the legal authority to avoid paying taxes, you are calling for trouble.
 Other frivolous arguments such as paying taxes are illegal and violate numerous US constitutional amendments will also get you in trouble.
 The US constitution gives you the authority to argue about the system but not the right to refuse to pay income taxes.
-If you file a claim making such arguments you are likely to end up with a notice from the IRS and tried under civil or criminal law.
-It is advisable to not fall for books or articles propagating or promoting such claims.
+If you file a claim making such arguments, you will likely end up with a notice from the IRS and tried under civil or criminal law.
+It is advisable not to fall for books or articles propagating or promoting such claims.

 The term is used to identify a situation wherein business owners masks personal income expenses as their company’s operational capital.
-Such actions are illegal and are one of the most common types of tax fraud prosecuted by the IRS.
+Such actions are illegal and are among the most common types of tax fraud prosecuted by the IRS.

-This type of tax fraud is committed by corporations or employers.
+Corporations or employers commit this type of tax fraud.
 The actions categorized as employment tax frauds are:

 Overstating deductions, business expenses, and using fake exemptions to obtaining is known as refund fraud.
-This is a common method employed by people to avoid tax litigation and obtain maximum refunds even though they do not qualify for it.
+This is a common method employed by people to avoid tax litigation and obtain maximum refunds even though they do not qualify.